 Mark Thomas

-Mark Thomas is an American heartland rock singer-songwriter and guitarist known for his anthemic, working-class narratives and raspy, earnest vocals.
-Hailing from the industrial backdrop of Pittsburgh, Pennsylvania, Thomas achieved mainstream success with his multi-platinum second album, which spawned several top-ten rock radio hits and cemented his place in the early 2000s rock revival.
+Mark Thomas is an American heartland rock singer-songwriter and guitarist known for his blue-collar anthems and vivid lyrical narratives.
+Hailing from Pittsburgh, Pennsylvania, Thomas achieved mainstream success with his multi-platinum second album, "Rustbelt Heart," which spawned several top-ten rock radio hits and cemented his place in the modern rock landscape.

 Early career